 - Replacement of timbers with the correct, durable, ones.

-- Reducing the preconditions for attack.
+- Reducing the preconditions for an attack.

 - Chemical treatment.

 Chemical treatment is only one of the weapons available in the arsenal.
 Some progressive pest companies are now recognising that changing the micro-ecology within the property is the preferred option.
 This is often more effective than indiscriminate use of some toxic pesticides, some of which are now banned overseas.
 During construction, pre-treatment for termite prevention may also be advisable.
-Wherever there has been treatment, a durable, easily readable, notice should be fixed to all entries to the sub-floor area.
+Wherever there has been treated, a durable, easily readable, notice should be fixed to all entries to the sub-floor area.

 What to look for